-A total of 2,949 records were found following the search across databases and following removal of duplicate articles, a total of 1,841 articles remained for title and abstract screening.
-After screening title and abstracts, we read 123 full-text articles.
-Full-text screening allowed for a total of 21 eligible articles included in the current review.
+A total of 2,949 records were found following the search across databases and following removal of duplicate articles, a total of 1841 papers remained for title and abstract screening.
+After screening title and abstracts, we read 123 full-text papers.
+Full-text screening allowed for a total of 21 eligible papers included in the current review.
 Figure 1 describes a PRISMA flowchart (Page et al., 2021) and overview of the screening process.